frmysantana/100-days-of-code/log.md

 **Today's Progress**: Finished the JS drum kit challenge.

 **Thoughts**: I CAN FINALLY BLAST BEAT!!!!
 It made me smile when I got the final product working!

 **Link(s) to work**: N/A

+### Day 6: January 10, 2017

+**Today's Progress**: Started the second Javascript30 challenge.
+However, instead of following the video, I only saw enough to understand what the final product should do.
+Then, I tried to reason what steps/tasks would have to be done to complete it, and then how these tasks could be done through code.
+Consequently, I was mostly reading Javascript and CSS documentation and tinkereing with pieces of code.

+**Thoughts**: I felt very nervous trying to figure this out on my own without a guide, but I have to get used to and embrace this feeling if I'm going to make any significant progress in coding.

+**Link(s) to work**: N/A